Blogs at Gustavus / Linnaeus Arboretum / Perry the Corpse Flower - Update

 See you soon!

-7. Jennifer Thelemann said
+7. Jennifer Thelemann says:

 My friend and I were wondering why the flower’s name is Perry?
 Amy thinks it stems from “perish.”
 We are both psych majors and when we take study breaks we always check up on Perry’s progress.
 We are so excited for Perry to bloom!